Poikilos/integratoredu/README.md

 ## Known Issues
 * implement ".get_date()" function as field (get date from dated folder names)
-* for export, only fields from group_sheet_fields_names should be used (others displayed as gray on preview)
+* for export, only fields from group_sheet_fields_names should be used (others displayed as gray on preview).
+SmartTuition requires (you have to email them the spreadsheet): Family ID, FirstName, LastName, GraveLevel, Total
 * implement overrides for editing and sheets--see group_fields_overrides (for editing, use stated time, but only if stated time exists.
 Also, only allow editing "time" field)
 * allow changing password (see "This is how to change the password" in app.js)
 * repeat password on registration